Self-Hosted, Open Source MCP Infrastructure

 Octelium also supports secret-less access for Users to public MCP servers that are protected by standard bearer access tokens, basic authentication, API keys set in custom headers as well as OAuth2 client credential flows.
 You can read more here.

 Now we move on to the client-side of MCPs.
-You can develop your MCP clients in any language and connect to the MCP server Service either privately over the octelium client (read more here).
-Furthermore, MCP clients can use the standard OAuth client credentials flow to obtain a bearer access token and publicly access the MCP server service (read more about the public clientless access mode here).
-You can read more about OAuth2-based client-less access here.
+The main value of using Octelium is providing a unified and scalable identity management for all your clients where you can have a single standard OAuth2 client credential or bearer authentication for your MCP clients to access all authorized MCP servers without having to use any special SDKs or clients from the clients' side or even having to be aware of the Octelium's Cluster existence at all.
+You can simply develop your MCP clients in any language and connect to the MCP server Service not only privately over the octelium client (read more here), but also MCP clients can use the standard OAuth client credentials flow to obtain a bearer access token and publicly access the MCP server service (read more about the public clientless access mode here).
+You can read more about OAuth2-based client-less access here and here.
+You can also rea more about access token Credentials here.

 1